Cost of Living in Stockholm: 2022 Monthly Expenses

 - It’s hard to find specific cuts of meat like pork belly.
 It’s either you order it online (which is often unavailable) or you go to a butcher shop.

-If you are going to cook your own food, you can expect to spend at least 500 SEK (~$60) per person per week.
+If you are going to cook your food, you can expect to spend at least 500 SEK per person per week.

 Sample prices in ICA:

-Of course, you can order your groceries online.
-The delivery is only around 50 SEK (~$6).
+You can also order your groceries online.
+The delivery is only around 50 SEK.

 To keep our cost of living low, we decided to cook our food most of the time.
-We don’t have time to plan our meals for the week, and we always cook the same food every week, so we opted for a meal-kit company, HelloFresh*, that delivers the ingredients and recipes every week!
+You can opt for a meal-kit company, HelloFresh*, that delivers the ingredients and recipes every week!

-*You get a 350 SEK discount (I also get a 350 SEK discount) on your first delivery when you used my HelloFresh link.
+*You get a 350 SEK discount on your first delivery when you used my HelloFresh link.

 Eating out & drinking out